braaannigan/braaannigan.github.io/_posts/2018-01-26-bayesian_workshop.markdown

 This will display some information about the version of ```conda``` that you are using.
 In this case ```conda``` is the command line utility that will allow you to manage the packages that are installed in your virtual environments.
-If you are interested you can learn more about what ```conda``` does [in this blog post](http://jakevdp.github.io/blog/2016/08/25/conda-myths-and-misconceptions/).
+If you are interested, you can learn more about what ```conda``` does [in this blog post](http://jakevdp.github.io/blog/2016/08/25/conda-myths-and-misconceptions/).

 # Virtual environment
 It is good practice to create virtual environments on your machine.
-A virtual environment is like a 'walled-off' installation of a program -- such as python -- on your machine.
-Using a virtual environment lets you play around with different software set-ups on the same machine.
-For example, you might have one virtual environment that holds the set-up for one project that you started a couple of years ago with older versions of package.
+A virtual environment is like a 'walled-off' installation of a program such as python.
+Using a virtual environment lets you play around with different software set-ups on the same computer.
+For example, you might have one virtual environment that holds the set-up for one project that you started a couple of years ago with older versions of packages.
-When you start a new project you create a new virtual environment with more recent version of packages without disturbing the older project.
+When you start a new project you can create a new virtual environment with more recent version of packages without disturbing the older project.
 You can then switch between these environments with a single command.

-For this workshop, we will create a virtual environment called 'bayes'.
+For this workshop, we will create a virtual environment called ```bayes```.
 This virtual environment will have the packages that we need for the workshop installed.

-You can create this environment and install the necessary packages using
+You can create this ```bayes``` environment and install the necessary packages using
 conda by running the following command in the terminal (mac/linux) or the Anaconda prompt (windows):
 ```